aloretocornidez/579-principles-of-artificial-intelligence/homework/homework-01.md

 Up to this point, we have increased the complexity of the system many times over.
-From a simple state machine with less than 5 states, to a much larger state machine that takes into account the green state of one intersection, the changing state of another, the ability to change how quicky a system transitions states.
+From a simple state machine with less than 5 states, to a much larger state machine that takes into account the green state of one intersection, the changing state of another, the ability to change how quickly a system transitions states.
 Our system is quickly growing...

 After considering the most basic implementation of a crossing with slight